Note that Virtual Brokers was acquired by CI Financial, and is now CI Direct Trading.

 For its part, investing in Initial Public Offerings (IPOs) and new issues on stock markets is an exciting aspect of becoming a trader.
 The IPO Centre offers detailed information about the latest and upcoming IPOs and in-depth analyses to help you find new and excellent opportunities.

 Research Tools Offered by Virtual Brokers

 Virtual Brokers is not a discount firm to disregard when it comes to the research tools it offers.
-Whether you are a casual trader, day trader, or an institutional investor, the online brokerage offers a wide range of practical research tools that you can capitalize on to make better investing decisions.
+Whether you are a casual trader, a day trader, or an institutional investor, the online brokerage offers a wide range of practical research tools that you can capitalize on to make better-investing decisions.

 Virtual Brokers Research Centre provides you with a list of extensive research tools that include:

 - Market Watch

 - Warranty Analysis

 - Financial Planning Tools